Lobopodia: Paleoecology

-Reconstruction of the gilled lobopodian Pambdelurion whittingtoni as a nektonic predator.
+Reconstruction of the gilled lobopodian Kerygmachela as a nektonic predator.

 Lobopodians possibly occupied a wide range of ecological niches.
 Although most of them had undifferentiated appendages and straight gut, which would suggest a simple sediment-feeding lifestyle, sophisticated digestive glands and large size of gilled lobopodians and siberiids would allow them to consume larger food items, and their robust frontal appendages may even suggest a predatory lifestyle.
 On the other hand, luolishaniids such as Luolishania and Ovatiovermis have elaborate feather-like lobopods that presumably formed 'baskets' for suspension or filter-feeding.
 Lobopods with curved terminal claws may have given some lobopodians the ability to climb on harder substrates like rocks, sponges, or animal carcasses.

 Not much is known about the physiology of lobopodians.
 There is evidence to suggest that lobopodians moult just like other ecdysozoan taxa, but the outline and ornamentation of the harden sclerite did not vary during ontogeny.
 The gill-like structures on the body flaps of gilled lobopodians and ramified extensions on the lobopods of Jianshanopodia may provide respiratory function (gills).
 Pambdelurion may control the movement of their lobopods in a way similar to onychophorans.